 What is Required of Businesses in Order to Re-Open?

 Every business must develop a health and safety plan to protect employees and consumers, make the physical workspace safer, and implement processes that lower risk of infection.
 These requirements apply to all businesses, including essential businesses that remained open during the shutdown.
-In developing their health and safety plans, employers must consider three main factors:

 - Conduct regular cleaning and disinfecting at least after every shift, daily, or more frequently as needed; and more frequent cleaning and disinfecting of shared objects, surfaces, and high-transit areas;